line/armeria/examples/README.md

 - `annotated-http-service`
   - Learn how to use the features provided by Armeria annotated HTTP service.

+- `saml-service-provider`
+  - Learn how to use Armeria SAML module.

 - `spring-boot-tomcat`
   - Learn how to make Armeria serve your Spring Boot web application.